Main content start

 Eric Kwong

-Eric Kwong is a Programme Director at HKU School of Professional and Continuing Education (HKU SPACE) and is currently the executive committee member of the Society of Japanese Languae Education Hong Kong.
-He has extensive experience in teaching Japanese language and Japanese culture, and has been in charge of the Associate of Arts in Languages and Humanities (Japanese Studies Theme) for many years.
-He was awarded the Outstanding Teacher Award of the HKU SPACE International College in 2018 and won the “Best Paper Award” in the 9th Biennial Convention of the Pacific and Asian Communication Association in 2012.
+Eric Kwong is a Programme Director at the HKU School of Professional and Continuing Education (HKU SPACE).
+He is also a Senior Fellow of Advance HE, an Executive Committee Member of the Society of Japanese Language Education Hong Kong, and a Specialist (Languages and Related Studies) for HKCAAVQ.
+He has extensive experience in Japanese language education, as well as in the development and management of Japanese language programmes.
+He received the HKU SPACE International College Outstanding Teacher Award in 2018 and the Best Paper Award at the 9th Biennial Convention of the Pacific and Asian Communication Association in 2012.

 Enquiry